-Let us see features that are common to both python and R that does not create the difference in R vs Python.
+Let us see features that are common to both Python and R programming.

 Both languages are free to download for everyone.
-That is in comparison to SAS and SPSS.
-This both SAS and SPSS are commercial tools.
+That is, in comparison to SAS and SPSS, both are commercial tools.

-R and Python are having advanced tool.
-As new developments and changes appear first in R. And python, before making their way to commercial platforms.
+R and Python are having advanced tools as new developments and changes appear first in R and Python, before making their way to commercial platforms.

-Both dispose of online communities.
-Thus they offer support to their respective users.
+Both dispose of online communities, thus, offering support to their respective users.

-Let us finally see the advantages and disadvantages of Python and R to get a clear understanding of R vs Python.
+Let us finally see the advantages and disadvantages of Python and R to get a clear understanding of both technologies.